8grams/homie/README.md

 <p><?= $this->trans('home', 'Rumah') ?></p>
 ```

 The later arguments is optional and return empty string if Homie cannot handle it.
+To set default language, use `DEFAULT_LANG` values from `.env`.

 There are two ways to work with translations.
 The first is using lang JSON files which is located on `src/lang`.
 The second is, insert data into the translations table with the schema name, locale, and value.
 For example, the SQL should be: